bceverly/sysmanage/FEATURES-TODO.md

     Use the postgreSQL database (with
     Alembic migrations) for the server's
     queue and just persist the agent's
-    queue to the local filesystem.
+    queue to sqlite3 w/Alembic.
 There
     should actually be two such queues
     given the bidirectional nature of
     the communication between the agent